Tag Archives: science

 The optimal number of clusters would be selected using metrics like silhouette coefficient.
 You would then profile each cluster based on attributes, labeling them meaningfully based on behaviors.
 Associations between cluster membership and other variables would also be examined.
 The final deliverable would be a report detailing 3-5 distinct and actionable customer personas along with recommendations on how to better target/personalize offerings and messaging for each group.
 Additional analysis of churn patterns within clusters could provide further revenue optimization strategies.

-Fraud detection in insurance claims (14,123 characters)
+Fraud detection in insurance claims.

 Insurance fraud costs companies billions annually.
 Here the goal would be to develop a model that can accurately detect fraudulent insurance claims from a historical claims dataset.
 Features like claimant demographics, details of incident, repair costs, eyewitness accounts, past claim history etc. would be included after appropriate cleaning and normalization.
 Sampling techniques may be used to address class imbalance inherent to fraud datasets.